All Saints' Church

-Weddings at All Saints' have again been popular in 2019 with bookings from April through to November.
-Most do ask for bells to be rung before and/or after the service.
-Please contact Jenny Hebburn (see above) if you'd like bells at a wedding.
+Weddings at All Saints' continue to be popular, with several booked in during 2021.
+For more information, please contact the Rector (see above).
+Bells can be rung before and/or after the service - please contact Jenny Hebburn (see above) if you'd like bells at a wedding.

 All Saints’ is involved in various fund raising events throughout the year.
 The church has an active Parochial Church Council (PCC) together with a sub-group known as 'The Friends of All Saints' Church'.

 This team keeps the church on sparkling form.
 If you could offer to join the rota, please contact Sheryl Williams - [email protected] - 01794 389636.